hyundai-robotics/doc-hi6-sdk/book.md

-Creating a ui/ folder by clicking the New Folder button.
+Create a ui/ folder by clicking the New Folder button.
 </br>
 ![](../../_assets/image_36.png)
 </br>